ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 ![Inventory Control](pictures/Index_Store_Change_25_01.png)

+## Order Display Format
+By default, each Store Order in the Inventory Control order list displays the To Party as the first line of information.
+However, this behavior can be customized through a configuration key.

+If the /InventoryControl/OrderDisplayFormat option is defined, the content of the first line will follow the pattern specified in the key’s value.
+You can use interpolated strings with placeholders that pull data from the header of the current Store Order — for example:
+Parent: {Parent}, Notes: {DocumentNotes:T}, Master: {MasterDocument}

+This would be displayed like:
+Parent: Invoice Order 00001, Notes: ASAP, Master: Sales Order 00001

+The displayed line will not wrap to a second row — if it's too long, it will be trimmed.

+> [!NOTE]
+> If the configuration key is not defined at all, the system will fall back to the default behavior and display the To Party.
+> If the key exists but has no value, the result will be an empty line (displayed as a dash).

+You can include format specifiers and combine multiple fields as needed.
+You’ll see the configured format applied when browsing orders before starting operations like Receive or Issue.
+For more details, see the Configuration Options Reference (option 70).

 ## Working with Inventory Operations

 The following sections describe the core functionalities available in the Inventory Control panel.
 These include product scanning, quantity entry, quick selection, and support for advanced barcode formats — all designed to streamline daily inventory tasks across different types of store operations.